 But resistance, the hidden force holding you back, is a feeling.
 And feelings, once recognized and examined, often lose their stronghold (see Breathe Into Breakthrough Workbook, p.
 43).
 And since part of learning requires making mistakes, some of these fears may even be founded.
-But that doesn’t mean they have to let fear of failure stop you.
-You can face the resistance.
+But that doesn’t mean they have to let fear of failure stop them.
+You can face resistance.

 Start with Radical Self-Compassion

 Noticing is the first step, and meeting your feelings with self-compassion is the other.